 - Quick to launch.
 SaaS platforms are designed to be intuitive, user-friendly, and out of the box functionality.
 In other words, you don’t need to know any code in order to build a website with a SaaS provider.

 - User-friendly.
-Websites built with SaaS platforms are ideal for those who don’t have the time to constantly update their sites or apply security patches.
-Since the SaaS provider is responsible for updating the software and applying fixes as needed, merchants can primarily focus on growing their business.
+Ideal for those who don’t have the time to constantly update their sites or apply security patches.
+The SaaS provider is responsible for updating the software and applying fixes as needed.
+Therefore, merchants can primarily focus on growing their business.

 - Ongoing maintenance.
-If you choose an open source platform, you will be responsible for maintaining your site.
-This includes checking for security risks, upgrading your software and extensions, troubleshooting performance issues, meeting PCI compliance standards, and other common website maintenance duties.
-SaaS providers, on the other hand, will take care of all these technical aspects of your website, including fixing any server issues, site glitches, or other problems that appear.
+SaaS providers take care of all the technical aspects of your website.
+For example, fixing any server issues, site glitches, or other problems that appear.
+If you choose an open-source platform, you will be responsible for maintaining your site.
+This includes checking for security risks, upgrading your software and extensions, troubleshooting performance issues, meeting PCI compliance standards, and other website maintenance duties.

 - Predictable monthly costs.
-The monthly fee to use SaaS is often less than it would cost for you to choose a host, create an open source site, and find ongoing support to monitor your website for updates or security issues.
-An open source site takes much longer to set up, is more expensive to launch, and can be harder to maintain in the long run if you’re not familiar with coding.
+The monthly fee to use SaaS is often less than it would cost for you to choose a host, create an open-source site, and find ongoing support to monitor your website for updates or security issues.
+An open-source site takes much longer to set up and is more expensive to launch.
+Also, it can be harder to maintain in the long run if you’re not familiar with coding.

 Is SaaS Right for You?

-SaaS platforms are designed to scale alongside businesses as they grow, whether they’re medium-sized businesses or international enterprises.
-Merchants who want to pour their energy into building their businesses will appreciate the time-saving features and relatively low cost associated with SaaS platforms.
+To sum up, SaaS platforms are designed to scale alongside businesses as they grow, whether they’re medium-sized businesses or international enterprises.
+Therefore, merchants who want to build their businesses will appreciate the time-saving features and relatively low cost associated with SaaS platforms.
 When retailers don’t have to worry about hosting, maintaining site security, applying security patches, or upgrading their software, they can focus on what really matters: attracting buyers and building customer loyalty.